odpi/egeria-samples-api/README.md

 Most of the samples are written in Java, although there are a couple that are in python.
 The java samples are built using gradle.
 This will start to run automatically when you load the project into an IDE such as IntelliJ.
 Alternatively, gradle will run from the root directory of the downloaded project using the following command:

 ```
 ./gradlew build
 ```
-Samples that need some work on are described in the [GitHib Issues](https://github.com/odpi/egeria-samples-api/issues) for this repository.
+Samples that need some work on are described in the [GitHub Issues](https://github.com/odpi/egeria-samples-api/issues) for this repository.

 ## Running the samples

 Each sample is located in its own directory.
 The [samples-ensemble](https://github.com/odpi/egeria-samples-api/tree/main/samples-ensemble) module will run all the samples.

-They are client applications that call a [Metadata Access Server](https://egeria-project.org/concepts/metadata-access-server/) running on the [Egeria OMAG Server Platform](https://egeria-project.org/concepts/omag-server-platform/)
+They are all client applications that call a [Metadata Access Server](https://egeria-project.org/concepts/metadata-access-server/) running on the [Egeria OMAG Server Platform](https://egeria-project.org/concepts/omag-server-platform/)

 ![running samples](docs/running-egeria-samples.png)